dankert/openrat-cms/modules/cms/generator/target/README.md

 ## Example

 `scp://user@host/var/www` is publishing all files via SCP to the SSH-Server on host 'host'.

+## Requirements

+Some targets need special php modules:
+- `scp` and `sftp` need the php-ssh lib.
+On Ubuntu simply install it with `sudo apt-get install php-ssh2`.